Shining Spark

-Shining Spark (January 18, 1989 – December 27, 2021) was an award-winning and hall of fame reining Quarter horse.
+Shining Spark (January 18, 1989 – December 27, 2021) was an American reining Quarter horse.
 Shining Spark is in the National Reining Horse Association Hall of Fame (NHRA) Hall of Fame.
 He is a 2013 NHRA Four Million Dollar Sire.
 He is also a National Reined Cow Horse Association (NRHCA) Four Million Dollar Sire.
 He sired 1,316 foals after his quarter horse career.

 Early life

 Shining Spark was born on January 18, 1989.
 He was bred by Carol Rose, who owned him his entire life.
 He was a Palomino Quarter Horse.
 He was sired by Genuine Doc and out of American Quarter Horse Hall of Fame (AQHA) mare Diamonds Sparkle.
 He became the anchor of Carol Rose's breeding program.

 His sire, Genuine Doc, was the Senior Cutting Reserve World Champion.
-His dam, Diamond Sparkles, is the 1979 AQHA Superhorse.
+His dam, Diamonds Sparkle, is the 1979 AQHA Superhorse.
 His dam is also a member of the NRHA Hall of Fame.
 His sire Genuine Doc was bred, raised, and trained by those whom Rose picked as only the best.
 Genuine Doc is a leading sire of reining and cutting horses.
 Doc is an AQHA Superhorse sire.
 Doc has progeny bearing numerous AQHA and NHRA world champions.